MaterializeInc/materialize/doc/user/content/manage/user-management/_index.md

 | `SECRET`             | `USAGE`                                |
 | `CLUSTER`            | `USAGE`, `CREATE`                      |

 ### Inheritance

 Inheritance in RBAC allows you to create roles that inherit privileges from other roles.
 Inheritance only applies to role privileges.
 Role attributes are not inherited.
 Inheriting privileges allows you to minimize the number of roles you have to manage.

-## Next steps

-In the next guide, you will create a new user and a new role.
-Later in this tutorial series, you will assign and manage privileges for roles.